GMP for Biological and Biotechnology Products Training

 - Protein concentration

 Our biotech training course discusses and interprets the cGMP requirements for each step involved with process development, validation, control, auditing, and effective quality assurance (QA) and quality control (QC).
-We run process simulations and have detailed discussions that promote understanding about risk assessment, deviation investigation and batch dispositioning.
-This course also provides a unique insight into assuring GMP for biological products when working alongside experts in the field across a complex process train.

 NSF designed the course to give production, QA, QC and technical services staff detailed insight into the challenges of producing and testing biotech and biological pharma products.
-It allows delegates to appreciate the particular design, controls and monitoring required for ensuring consistent bioprocesses are executed right the first time.
+It allows delegates to appreciate the specific design, controls and monitoring required for ensuring bioprocesses are executed right the first time.
 These disciplines are explained in terms of the resources needed for each of the key bioprocesses, key equipment and utilities, and commonly required critical process parameters.

 Key Learning Objectives